 People who get injured in a Nevada home or business may be able to bring a negligence lawsuit against the property owner or tenant.
-In order to win these premises liability cases, the plaintiff needs to prove:
+In order to win under Nevada's premises liability rules, the plaintiff needs to prove three things:

 - There was a dangerous condition on the premises;

-- The property owner or tenant should have known about the dangerous condition; and
+- The property owner or tenant knew (or should have known) about the dangerous condition; and

 - The dangerous condition caused the plaintiff's injuries.

-Some of the most common premises liability cases in Nevada involve slip-and-fall lawsuits and dangerous flooring lawsuits at Las Vegas hotels.
+Some of the most common premises liability claims in Nevada involve slip-and-fall lawsuits and dangerous flooring lawsuits for personal injury lawsuits against Las Vegas hotels.
 Plaintiffs who win premises liability lawsuits may be entitled to compensatory damages to pay for all their:

-If the defendant's lack of reasonable care towards the plaintiff was particularly wrongful, the court can also order that the defendant pay punitive damages, which can be much greater than compensatory damages.
+If the defendant's lack of reasonable care towards the plaintiff was particularly egregious, the court can also order that the defendant pay punitive damages.
+These can be much greater than compensatory damages.

-Even if plaintiffs were partially at fault for their injury, Nevada's comparative negligence laws permit them to still recover damages as long as the defendant was at least 50% at fault.
+Even if the injured victim was partially responsible for their injury, Nevada's comparative negligence laws permit them to still recover damages as long as the defendant was at least 50% at fault.

-- 1. What a plaintiff must prove in NV premises liability claims
+- 1. What a plaintiff must prove under Nevada premises liability laws

 - 2. Dangerous conditions, notice, and warnings